ozanMSFT/pytorch-wiki/Bot-commands.md

 ## Merging through GH1 (Beta)
 We are in the process of prototyping our GitHub First initiative, which will allow certain pull requests based on the upstream repo (not a fork) to be merged through GitHub first, then imported internally into Meta.
 The requirements for such PRs are described in [our merge rules](https://github.com/pytorch/pytorch/blob/master/.github/merge_rules.json) where files fitting the specified patterns approved by the specified maintainers are allowed to merge directly with the following comment:

-# Merging
-Merging is simple.
-You can simply use the following command.
 ```
 @pytorchbot merge
 ```